viichain/vii-core/docs/integration.md

 * it's minimalist ; ie, it only contains what the application needs
 * it's efficient, data is stored the way the application needs it (indexed, in memory, etc)
 * it's easy to reason about ledgers
-* it's easy to mix "native Stellar" data with non native data (such as internal customer information) and keep those consistent
+* it's easy to mix "native VII" data with non native data (such as internal customer information) and keep those consistent
 * for more demanding applications, custom views can be built using a pub/sub model where data from vii-core is published and consumed by many different services

 ### Low resolution custom view